 Monteverdi is a romantic spot, but families are very welcome and the hotel, villas and restaurant all cater for children.
 Kids will love the gardens, and there’s the pool to paddle in.
 There’s some handy baby and toddler kit to borrow, too, including strollers, car seats and highchairs, though the uneven paths and terraces mean it's not well suited to roving little ones.

 Babies (0-1 years), Children (4-12 years)

-Some of the hotel rooms and suites can take extra beds, and baby cots are available on request (free of charge); 2 Luxury Rooms interconnect, too.
+Some of the hotel rooms and suites can take extra beds, and baby cots are available on request (free of charge); 2 Village Rooms interconnect, too.
 The 2 Aeneas Suites can also interconnect via a shared living room.
-Larger families can book one of the 3 self-catering villas (with room for 4, 6 or 12 guests), but note that all have double bedrooms only.
+Larger families can book one of the 3 self-catering village houses (with room for 4, 6 or 12 guests), but note that all have double bedrooms only.